CityWebConsultants/Iris/readme.md

 ### Core modules

-The “core_modules” folder contains ____ modules (defined using the modules.js file) that are essential for the running of the system.
+The “core_modules” folder contains Pond modules (defined using the modules.js file) that are essential for the running of the system.

 #### Auth
 This provides a system for managing sessions, permissions, roles and verifying authentication details and creating access tokens.